nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo mysql -u root -p`

->>`GRANT ALL ON mydb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'CoolPassword';`
+>>`GRANT ALL ON nzedb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'CoolPassword';`

->>>Note: Change 'mydb', 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.
+>>>Note: Change 'nzedb' (this is the database name), 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.

 >**[Mandatory]** Add file permission to your MySQL user.